Configuring Individual Pages

 Custom Meta Tags

-Here you can add custom <meta> tags to the <head> of a Page.
-These tags are only visible in a Page’s HTML source code and are used to describe a Page’s data and determine how that data is displayed in different contexts, such as search engine results and social media posts.
+Here you can add custom <meta> tags to the <head> of a page.
+These tags are only visible in a page’s HTML source code and are used to describe a page’s data and determine how that data is displayed in different contexts, such as search engine results and social media posts.
 Each tag is defined using property and content attributes.

-Add custom meta tags to a Page's head using the Property and Content fields.
+Add custom meta tags to a page's head using the Property and Content fields.